borea17/efficient_rl/README.md

   <img
   src="https://render.githubusercontent.com/render/math?math=v_{max}">)
   is used.
 Thereby unvisited state-action pairs become more like to be visited.
-Here, &alpha; was set to 1 (deterministic environment) and &epsi; to 0 (exploration ensured via initialization).
+Here, &alpha; was is to 1 (deterministic environment) and &epsi; to 0 (exploration ensured via initialization).

 #### Model-based Approaches

-In model-based approaches the agent learns a model of the environment by accumulating experience and obtains the optimal action-value function (or value function or policy) through *planning*.
+In model-based approaches the agent learns a model of the environment by accumulating experience.
+Then, an optimal action-value function (or value function or policy) is obtained through *planning*.
 Planning can be done exactly or approximately.
 In the experiments, Diuk et al. use exact planning, more precisely *value iteration*.
 The difference between the three algorithms lies in the way they learn the